Adarsh-Pixel/terraform-basics/README.md

 3) tf-module-mysql     [ this will be the backend module for MySQL]
 4) tf-module-redis     [ this will be the backend module for redis]
 5) tf-module-rabbitmq  [ this will be the backend module for RabbitMQ]

+# How can we read the information from another statefile ?

+In our case, terraform-databases, should have the information of the VPC which is created by the terraform-vpc!!!
+How can one repository reads the information from another statefile.

+---
+Always ensure on adding the needed values as an OUTPUT.
+So that, those values will be recorded in statefile in a format that will be accessible by other modules.

+All the databases, needs the subnet, vpc and other information from the network.
+Let's record the output.
+So that the DB module can access it.
+---